 To sum it up

+Not only do some women use belly oil for pregnancy to promote skin elasticity, but swelling also happens in other areas which means using cooling creams for swelling and for self care.
 Many women experience swelling during pregnancy, especially in the third trimester when the body is preparing for childbirth.
 It can be uncomfortable, but usually isn’t cause for concern if you don't have other worrisome symptoms.
 Staying active, resting your feet, and wearing loose clothing can help relieve some of the discomfort.
 To read more about pregnancy discomfort and relief, check out Bumpin’ or Natalist’s pregnancy blog.
+To help with swelling and discomfort, feel free to treat yourself (or any other expectant mothers in your life!) to a pregnancy gift basket filled with nurturing self-care products designed to relieve unwanted pregnancy